Puerto Vallarta Surf Guide

 Having a vehicle is the best way to explore the different breaks in the region.
 Taking some tours would be the second best way to find good waves.

-Some Final Thoughts on Surfing in Puerto Vallarta
+Final Thoughts On The Puerto Vallarta Surf Scene

 I don’t think that most hardcore surfers are going to be planning a surf trip to Puerto Vallarta in the near future.
 If they happen to be in Puerto Vallarta and happen to see a big swell on the forecast it is easy to score some great waves.